istresearch/scrapy-cluster/docs/topics/crawler/extension.rst

 Notice the ``attrs`` field has our step value, and we can now track all of the hops the Scrapy Cluster is making.
 Your cluster is now serially working on that particular crawl job until it hits a page it has already seen, or does not find any links in the response.

-You can also fire up more than one crawl job at a time, and track the steps that jobs makes.
+You can also fire up more than one crawl job at a time, and track the steps that job makes.
 After creating some more jobs and letting the cluster run for a while, here is a snapshot of the Redis Monitor crawl data dump.

 ::